Master of Social Work (MSW) Degree Programs

 While not all individuals who pursue an MSW seek licensure, it is an important goal for many in the field.
 Becoming a licensed clinical social worker (LCSW) allows practitioners to advance in their careers, gain more professional autonomy, engage in patient care management, and even establish their own therapy practices.
 The process for becoming a LCSW differs slightly from state to state; however, all states require a social worker to have earned a MSW from a CSWE-accredited program.
 (Note: Some states may accept a Doctor of Social Work (DSW) degree in lieu of an MSW.)

-After receiving their MSW, social workers must take and pass a national licensure exam administered by the Association of Social Work Boards (ASWB), and might also be required to take an exam specific to their chosen specialization or their state or residence.
+After receiving their MSW, social workers must take and pass a national licensure exam administered by the Association of Social Work Boards (ASWB), and might also be required to take an exam specific to their chosen specialization and/or their state of residence.
 To learn more about how to become a LCSW, social work students should consult their state’s social work licensing board.

 Online, Hybrid, and Campus-Based Master’s in Social Work Programs